-A type created with _cprocedure can also be used for passing Racket procedures to foreign functions, which will generate a foreign function pointer that calls to the given Racket callback procedure.
+A type created with _cprocedure can also be used for passing Racket procedures to foreign functions, which will generate a foreign function pointer that calls the given Racket procedure when it is used.
 There are no restrictions on the Racket procedure; in particular, its lexical context is properly preserved.

 The optional abi keyword argument determines the foreign ABI